stelzinga/MF/Management_Framework.md

 ## Marketing
 Both Marketing and Communications deal with communicating to Stakeholders.
 They differ in the target groups.

-Marketing is the Business Function concerned with intentionally stimulating demand for and purchase of goods and services for existing or future Clients.
+Marketing is the Business Function concerned with intentionally stimulating demand for and purchase of Goods and Services for existing or future Clients.
 It includes defining target *Clients*, attracting them and retaining them.
-Defining Clients involves establishing the Services and/or Products the Clients desires/needs as well as pricing those services/products and establishing how to advertise the Venture's capabilities to deliver the Services/Products in a manner optimal for the Client.
+Defining Clients involves establishing the Services and/or Products the Clients desire/need as well as pricing those Services/Products and establishing how to advertise the Venture's capabilities to deliver the Services/Products in a manner optimal for the Client.
 From a Management perspective the Sales activity is part of Marketing.
 In many cases, Sales and/or Marketing are considered Activities instead of Business Functions.

 Key deliverables of Marketing are the following:
 - Product / Client